There are many great things to do in Algarve! From tourist attractions in Lagos or swimming with dolphins to golden beaches near Albufeira!

 The beaches are also enchanting, among them, Meia Praia or the small Praia do Camilo surrounded by rocks, to which there are characteristic wooden stairs known from photos.
 Everybody has seen this place on Instagram, right? 🙂

-Best Sunset spot in Portugal.
+Best sunset spot in Europe.
 You can’t get further southwest in continental Europe than to Cape Saint-Vincent!
 The biggest attraction is the impressive and breathtaking views of the vertical cliffs washed by ocean waters.
 You could easily name it as one of the best cliffs in Europe!

 It is definitely worth coming here to see the lighthouse from 1846 and watch the sunset.
 On both sides of the cape, Cabo de São Vicente offers amazing views!
 Just make sure you have time to admire the astonishing landscape of the high cliffs that fall steeply into the dark-blue water of the Atlantic.